Ayurvedic Diet to Prepare You for Your First Pregnancy

 The food consumed by the pregnant woman does three things:

-• Nourishes and helps the foetus’s growth
+• Nourishes and helps the fetus’s growth

 • Nourishes the body of the mother

-• Nourishes the breasts by which the breast milk thus produced maintains health of the new-born baby
+• Nourishes the breasts by which the breast milk thus produced maintains the health of the new-born baby

-The foetus’s growth follows a certain growth pattern.
+The fetus’s growth follows a certain growth pattern.
 Hence, in the 5th month, there is a major growth of Mamsa (or flesh) and Rakta (or blood).
 In the 6th month, there is an immense development of Bala, nails, Varna, Roma, ligaments, and bones, among others.
 Accordingly, management of the regimen alters each month based on the “Charaka Samhita.”

 Mentioned below are the diet plans for each month of the pregnancy.